ethereum/web3.py/docs/examples.rst

 * Dynamically set the block range window size, while never exceeding a threshold (e.g., 10,000 blocks).

-* In the case ``eth_getLogs`` JSON-PRC call gives a timeout error, decrease the end block number and try again with a smaller block range window.
+* In the case of ``eth_getLogs``, the JSON-RPC call gives a timeout error, decrease the end block number and tries again with a smaller block range window.

 Example code